-Before we start setting up a free SSL in WordPress, it’s important to know that what is SSL, what does it mean and Why is it so important?
+Before we start setting up a free SSL in WordPress, it’s essential to know that what is SSL, what does it mean, and Why is it so important?

 What is SSL?

-If SSL is enabled for your website or blog then you should see a green padlock like this (like below screenshot) at the start of your website address in the browser’s address bar.
+If SSL is enabled for your website or blog, then you should see a green padlock like this (like the below screenshot) at the start of your website address in the browser’s address bar.

-Moreover, if SSL is enabled on your website or blog then your website address also starts with HTTPS instead of HTTP and your users establish secure connections between your server and the browser.
+Moreover, if SSL is enabled on your website or blog, your website address also starts with HTTPS instead of HTTP and your users establish secure connections between your server and the browser.
 Otherwise, your website is vulnerable to hackers on an insecure connection.

 Do I need SSL?